lappn99/gltrace_rs/README.md

     /*Application code*/

 ```
 The library pretty much does the rest of the work for you regarding the actual tracing.
-The "trace" can be found in `gltracer.trace` which is  `Box<Vec<String>>` of all the calls made with their parameter values.
+The "trace" can be found in `gltracer.trace` which is a `Box<Vec<String>>` of all the calls made with their parameter values.

 The trace can then be written to whatever implements the `fmt::Write` trait, which is input to the very simple `TraceOutputGenerator` trait which takes all the traces and just writes them into the writer.
 All in all, to print out the trace to a file it might look like this: